Seals vs. sea lions: what’s the difference?

 How they see

 One point of similarity between seals and sea lions is their exceptional eyesight.
 Both are equally adept at seeing both above and below the water.
 All pinnipeds have a membrane called the tapetum lucidum at the back of their eyes.
-This increases the amount of light taken in by the eye to aid with night vision and causes the eyes of seals and sea lions to glow, much like the eyes of cats.
+This increases the amount of light taken in by the eye to aid with night vision and causes the eyes of seals and sea lions to glow, much like cats’ eyes.

 The tapetum lucidum is particularly useful for species that hunt at great depths, such as the elephant seal.
 These seals search for prey in deeper waters where the light does not penetrate, so they rely on their night vision and recognition of their target’s bioluminescence to hunt effectively.